-Chapter 15 of the Customs Act governs the customs authority's detention of IPR goods that constitute an infringement of intellectual property rights and similar violations of the Marketing Control Act.
+Chapter 10 of the Movement of Goods Act governs customs authority's detention of IPR goods,as long as such goods infringe an intellectual property right, or similar violations of the Marketing Control Act.

-The Norwegian Customs Service will contact the rightsholder when goods suspected of being IPR goods have been detained.
+Norwegian Customs Service will contact the rightsholder when goods suspected ofbeing fake have been detained.
 It will then be up to the rightsholder to decide if they wish to pursue the case further.
 Without such follow-up, the detained goods will be released.

-The customs authorities have three grounds for detaining goods we suspect of being IPR goods:
+Norwegian customs authorities have three grounds for detaining goods suspected of infringement:

 - Detention on the basis of a decision on assistance from Norwegian Customs